perjahn/getcontainers/readme.md

 This is a cli tool for visualizing versions of containers for multiple kubernetes clusters/environments.
-Using the -e parameter to specify environments, should be a substring of cluster names, particular useful when each environment is using a multicluster setup.
+Specify a comma separated list of environments, should be a substrings of cluster names, particular useful when each environment is using a multicluster setup.

 Example command line: